jchatel/quickmail-next-docs/deliverability/setting-daily-sending-limit.md

 **Note: The daily email limiter resets every midnight of the account's timezone.
 To check the account timezone, go to the general settings.**

 ![screenshot](../images/003_file-1VN1pIeZ4q.png)

+# What's the recommended volume for each email?

+We don't recommend sending more than 15 emails/inbox daily, especially on the 1st month.
+Once you start receiving replies, you can eventually scale depending on how many replies you are receiving.

+The thing about cold outreach is that it's tricky to give a specific volume since it's not exact science.